TheLeoMag/Master-Thesis/README.md

 # Master Thesis Code Repository

-This repository contains the code used in the Master's thesis on detecting the influence of opinion leaders in limited social networks.
+This repository contains the code used in the master's thesis on detecting the influence of opinion leaders in limited social networks.
 This codebase provides a full opininon detection pipline.

 ## Data to Reproduce Results